10. Undergraduate Admissions

 1. All higher education providers in the UK have obligations in regard to consumer law.
 The Competition and Markets Authority (CMA) has produced compliance advice for providers which all admissions tutors should familiarise themselves with - https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/428549/HE_providers_-_advice_on_consumer_protection_law.pdf

 2. Information provided to applicants, including at the offer stage, should be accurate and not include false or misleading information.

-3. Enquiries relating to the University’s consumer protection responsibilities should be directed to the Director of the Academic Registry.
+3. Enquiries relating to the University’s consumer protection responsibilities should be directed to the Academic Registrar.

-3. Access to the Aberystwyth Student Records and Admissions System (AStRA) is strictly controlled and only accessible to staff with approved authorisation.
+2. Access to the Aberystwyth electronic admissions system (including Aberystwyth Student Records and Admissions System (AStRA)) is strictly controlled and only accessible to staff with approved authorisation.

-4. Enquiries relating to the University’s data protection policies should be directed to Data Protection Manager email@example.com
+4. Data access requests and all Enquiries relating to the University’s data protection and GDPR policies should be directed to the Data Protection Manager (email: email@example.com)

-2. In the event an applicant wishes to make a formal complaint in regard to an aspect of the undergraduate admissions service, the applicant should write to:
+2. In the event an applicant wishes to make a formal complaint in regard to an aspect of the admissions service, the applicant should write to:

-The Director of the Academic Registry will contact the applicant within five working days of receiving the complaint.
+The Director of Global Marketing and Student Recruitment, or their nominee, will contact the applicant within five working days of receiving the complaint.

 2. Departments may have more than one admissions tutor.
 In these cases, there will be one member of staff appointed to co-ordinate the operation of selection and to liaise with the Admissions Office.